stimulant/ampm/samples/Unity3D/README.md

 * Build the file to a directory.

 ## To start the app with AMPM
-* Copy the file ampm.json to the same directory as the build.
+* Copy the file ampm.json to the same directory as the unity build.
 Edit the ampm.json file so that the "launchCommand" property holds the name of your build file.
 * From a command line window navigate to your build directory and run `ampm` to run in production mode, or `ampm ampm.json dev` to run in dev mode.